 Use the anniversary free night certificate at the Crowne Plaza Changi

 I’d say Chase has the all around most compelling portfolio of rewards cards at the moment.
 Between their excellent co-brand cards and also their cards earning Ultimate Rewards points, there are so many great opportunities to maximize points with them.

-The main thing to keep in mind is that Chase cards are also among the toughest to be approved for.
-If you’ve opened more than five new personal accounts in the past 24 months, you’re unlikely to be approved for many of their cards.
+The main thing to keep in mind is that Chase cards are also among the toughest to get approved for, so keep that in mind when you consider the timing of applying for Chase cards.